'Metro Man' E Sreedharan Formally Joins BJP

 "Metro Man" E Sreedharan formally joined the BJP on Thursday, party leaders said.

-Mr Sreedharan joined the saffron party at a meeting organised at Changaramkulam as the "Vijay Yatra" led by Kerala BJP chief K Surendran reached there on Thursday night, party leaders said.
+Mr Sreedharan joined the BJP at a meeting organised at Changaramkulam as the "Vijay Yatra" led by Kerala BJP chief K Surendran reached there on Thursday night, party leaders said.

 Addressing the meeting, Mr Sreedharan said it is one of the greatest moments in his life.